bak/keyboard_battle/README.md

 KeyboardBattle is a simple program that compares the performance of keyboard layouts according to two metrics, reach effort (travel from the home row being increasingly effortful) and alternation effort (typing consecutive keys with a single hand being more effortful).
 For both, a lower value means less effort.

 The program comes with the QWERTY, Dvorak, and Colemak layouts.
-The format for a keyboard layout description file can be discerned from lib/keyboards/*.txt.
+The format for a keyboard layout description file can be discerned from `lib/keyboards/*.txt`.

+## Installation

+    $ gem install keyboard_battle

-# Usage
+## Usage

-E.g.: `ruby -w examples/do_battle.rb`
+E.g., `keyboard_battle my_text.txt`, or try `keyboard_battle --bundled`

-# Limitations and shortcomings
+## Limitations and shortcomings

-At the moment, the script is not packaged up in any useful way, so the way to run it against a text is to add that text to the `texts` directory.

-Only ASCII characters will be counted (though any character may appear in a text file).
+Only ASCII characters will be counted (though any character may appear in the source text).

-# Testing

-`ruby -w test/keyboard_battle_test.rb`.

-Tests are written with [MiniTest](https://github.com/seattlerb/minitest), so be on ruby 1.9 or get the `minitest` gem.

-# Bundled texts
+## Bundled texts

 Except for "the quick brown fox," bundled texts are sourced from archive.org.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request